nglm/graphapp/README.md

    poetry install
    ```

-How to use once installed
+How to run once installed
 -------------------------------------------------------------------------------

 1. Put your data in the `GraphApp/data/data` folder